 Character education and social emotional learning is just as important (if not more so) as academics for our lucky little learners.
 The problem most teachers encounter is how to fit it all in!
 You’re responsible for getting them to pass tests, teaching them to read, write, develop math and critical thinking skills, and so much more.
 When you focus on character first, however, the academics will follow.
 The first skill I like to focus on with my learners is how to teach respect in the classroom.
-This is also the first module of The Encouraging Classroom, a 12-month character focus course that gives you all the materials you need to get started teaching character education.
+This is also the first module of The Social Emotional Curriculum, a 12-month character focus course that gives you all the materials you need to get started teaching character education.
 Here are some tips to get you started teaching respect in your classroom.

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.

 You can tell your students to be respectful all day long, but using stories to show good models of respectful behavior is key!
 I love Julia Cook’s books for teaching character, and one of my favorites for respect is That Rule Doesn’t Apply to Me from the Responsible Me! series.
 This story teaches your students why we have rules and that it all comes down to respect.

 The Social Emotional Curriculum has all the titles you’ll need to teach about respect in your classroom!
 Suggestions are included along with materials to help teach the character trait in connection with the text.
 All books chosen are currently available on YouTube, so you don’t have to bust your budget buying new texts!